-When you are armed with a well-prepped, compelling technical demo of your product, you are ready to make a huge impact to your customer, to your company, and to your own personal career.
-You have rehearsed your script, you have tested your environment, and now you are ready to rock.
-It’s time to stick the landing through customer engagement.
+When you’re armed with a well-prepped, compelling technical demo of your product, you’re ready to make a huge impact to your customer, to your company, and to your own personal career.

 "Your technical demo presentation is all about the dynamic you achieve within the room."

-Most of all, remember that your technical demo presentation is all about the dynamic you achieve within the room, not what is on the screen.
-In the end, your customers buy from you.
-Customers want to feel confident, and they want to feel like they understand.
-They want to feel good.
+Most of all, remember that your technical demo presentation is all about the dynamic you achieve within the room, not just what’s on the screen.

 Because in the end, your customers buy from you.